RealFill: Reference-Driven Generation for Authentic Image Completion: Method

 \subsection{RealFill}

 This task is challenging for both geometry-based~\cite{zhou2021transfill, zhao2023geofill} and reconstruction-based approaches~\cite{mildenhall2020nerf} because there are barely any geometric constraints between $\mathcal{X}_{ref}$ and $I_{tgt}$, there are only a few images available as inputs, and the reference images may have different styles, lighting conditions, and subject poses from the target.
-One alternative is to use a controllable inpainting or outpainting methods, however, these methods are either prompt-based~\cite{rombach2022high} or single-image object-driven~\cite{yang2023paint}, which makes them hard to use for recovering complex scene-level structure and details.
+One alternative is to use a controllable inpainting or outpainting model, however, these models are either prompt-based~\cite{rombach2022high, adobephotoshop} or single-image object-driven~\cite{yang2023paint}, which makes them hard to use for recovering complex scene-level structure and details.

-To this end, we propose to first fine-tune a pre-trained generative model by injecting knowledge of the scene (from a set of reference images), such that the model is aware of the contents of the scene when generating $I_{out}$, conditioned on $I_{tgt}$ and $M_{tgt}$.
+Therefore, we propose to first inject knowledge of the scene into a pretrained generative model by finetuning it on a set of reference images, then use the adapted model to generate $I_{out}$ conditioned on $I_{tgt}$ and $M_{tgt}$, such that it is aware of the scene's contents.

 \textbf{Training}.
-Starting from a state-of-the-art T2I diffusion inpainting model~\cite{rombach2022high}, we inject LoRA weights and fine-tune it on both $\mathcal{X}_{ref}$ and $I_{tgt}$ with randomly generated binary masks $m\in\{0, 1\}^{H\times W}$.
+Starting from a state-of-the-art T2I diffusion inpainting model~\cite{rombach2022high}, we inject LoRA weights and finetune it on both $\mathcal{X}_{ref}$ and $I_{tgt}$ with randomly generated binary masks $m\in\{0, 1\}^{H\times W}$.
 The loss function is

 where $x\in\mathcal{X}_{ref}\cup\{I_{tgt}\}$, $p$ is a fixed language prompt, $\odot$ denotes the element-wise product and therefore $(1-m)\odot x$ is the masked clean image.
 For $I_{tgt}$, the loss is only calculated on the existing region, i.e., where $M_{tgt}$'s entry equals 0.
-Specifically, we use the open-sourced Stable Diffusion v2 inpainting model~\cite{sd2inpaint} and inject LoRA layers into its text encoder and U-Net for fine-tuning.
+Specifically, we use the open-sourced Stable Diffusion v2 inpainting model~\cite{sd2inpaint} and inject LoRA layers into its text encoder and U-Net for finetuning.
 Following~\cite{ruiz2023dreambooth}, we fix $p$ to be a sentence containing a rare token, i.e., ``\texttt{a photo of [V]}".
 For each training example, similar to \cite{suvorov2022resolution}, we generate multiple random rectangles and take either their union or the complement of the union to get the final random mask $m$.
-Our fine-tuning pipeline is illustrated in Fig.~\ref{fig:method}.
+Fig.~\ref{fig:method} illustrates the whole pipeline.